ibm-cloud-docs/assistant/deploy-sms.md

 1. Go to your Twilio account web page.
 From the *All Products and Services* menu, click *Phone Numbers*.

 1. From the *Active Numbers* page, click your phone number.
-In the *Messaging* section, find the *Webhook* field that defines what to do when *a message comes in*.
+Scroll to the *Messaging* section, and then find the *Webhook* field that defines what to do when *a message comes in*.
 Paste the value that you copied from the *Webhook URI* field into it.

 1. From the Twilio site, click the home icon to go to your project dashboard.